jusio/storage-area-explorer/README.md

 This is a simple extension which allows to inspect [Storage Area](http://developer.chrome.com/apps/storage.html) of [Chrome Packaged Apps](http://developer.chrome.com/apps/about_apps.html)

-Storage Area tab is added to the devtools, so you'll need to inspect Chrome App or Chrome Extension (tab is not shown if app doesn't have storage permission) in order to reveal this tab.
+Storage Area tab is added to the devtools, so you'll need to inspect Chrome App or Chrome Extension (tab won't show up if app doesn't have storage permission) in order to reveal this tab.

 Install from latest stable 0.2.3 version from [Chrome Store](https://chrome.google.com/webstore/detail/storage-area-explorer/ocfjjjjhkpapocigimmppepjgfdecjkb)